juicemcpeso/catan-fanfic/rules.md

 ### Clean up
 1. Check [game end](#game-end)
+2. All players discard resources down to hand limit of 7.
-2. Return any tapped robber cards to their initial orientation.
+3. Return any tapped robber cards to their initial orientation (but do not flip).
-3. Clear remaining production cards.
+4. Discard all selected and remaining production cards.
-4. If all 6 robber cards are in the discard pile, shuffle the discard cards with the production card deck.
+  - If all 6 robber cards are in the discard pile, shuffle the discard cards with the production card deck.
-5. Apply hand limit
-6. Update development scoring market
+5. Update development scoring market
   - if there is not currently dice on a card, add one with value 6
   - otherwise, decrease value on dice by 1
+  - if value is 1, do nothing

 ## Game end
 The game ends at the end of a round if: